Shipping within Europe · · • ☽ 〇 ☾ • · · FREE shipping for orders above 120€

-The craft processes at NARTURAA
+The Craft Techniques at NARTURAA

 Crochet is a technique that utilizes a single hooked tool to interconnect loops of yarn and produce a piece of fabric.
-The name is derived from the French term crochet, which means 'hook'.
-The origins of crochet are unknown, with people speculating it could have started in Arabia, China or South America.

 When I was around 11 years old, my grandma taught me how to crochet.
 But it wasn’t until I moved to the Czech Republic, when I was 24 years old, that I developed my big love for it.
 Everyone there seemed to know how to crochet so it wasn’t long since I picked it up as well.
 I have been crocheting ever since; it has become my comfort activity, the thing I do while watching a movie or while waiting for my next flight in the airport.